 Watching · Sovereign / Credit

-This AI-generated hypothesis treats the central question as whether a major emerging-market sovereign default stays contained through IMF-led restructuring or propagates as contagion through peer EMs and global credit.
-The branches imply that IMF-mediated containment is the most likely path given two decades of crisis-management playbook refinement, with regional contagion to peer EMs the principal downside path.
+The central question is whether a major emerging-market sovereign default stays contained through IMF-led restructuring or propagates as contagion through peer EMs and global credit.
+The branches imply that IMF-mediated containment is the most plausible path given two decades of crisis-management playbook refinement, with regional contagion to peer EMs the principal downside path.
 A global risk-off cascade affecting DM credit is the lowest-probability path but the highest-impact one — and the principal reason to monitor the EMB / EM CDS basket spread.
-Resolution likely hinges on whether the first defaulter is treated as a one-off or a reference class.
+Resolution may hinge on whether the first defaulter is treated as a one-off or a reference class.

 Each branch below shows the most likely ways this plays out — with its own winners, losers, and supporting signals.